kenhkan/noflo-manipulate/README.md

 in NoFlo.
 Core packages like `noflo-objects`, `noflo-packets`, and `noflo-groups` should not depend on other packages so this package is created to contain graphs that depend on multiple packages.

+## Usage

+### GroupValueByAnother

+Take in an object, extract some value by key and group that with another value of the object.

+In-ports

+* `GROUPING`: The key of the value to be used for the group
+* `ENCLOSED`: The key of the value to be grouped
+* `IN`: Take in a JavaScript object
+* `OUT`: The enclosed value grouped by the grouping value